volution/kawipiko/documentation/readme.rst

 Limitations
 ===========

-As stated in the `About`_ section, nothing comes for free, and in order to provide all these features, some corners had to be cut:
+As stated in the `about section <#about>`_, nothing comes for free, and in order to provide all these features, some corners had to be cut:

-* the CDB database **maximum size is 2 GiB**;  (however if you have a site this large, you are probabbly doing something extreemly wrong;)

-* the server **does not support per-request decompression / recompression**;  this implies that if the site content was saved in the CDB database with compression (say ``gzip``), the server will serve all resources compressed (i.e. ``Content-Encoding : gzip``), regardless of what the browser accepts (i.e. ``Accept-Encoding: gzip``);  the same applies for uncompressed content;  (however always using ``gzip`` compression is safe enough as it is implemented in virtually all browsers and HTTP clients out there;)

 * (TODO)  currently if the CDB database file changes, the server needs to be restarted in order to pickup the changed files;

+* (won't fix)  the CDB database **maximum size is 2 GiB**;  (however if you have a site this large, you are probabbly doing something extreemly wrong, as large files should be offloaded to something like AWS S3 and served through a CDN like CloudFlare or AWS CloudFront;)

+* (won't fix)  the server **does not support per-request decompression / recompression**;  this implies that if the site content was saved in the CDB database with compression (say ``gzip``), the server will serve all resources compressed (i.e. ``Content-Encoding : gzip``), regardless of what the browser accepts (i.e. ``Accept-Encoding: gzip``);  the same applies for uncompressed content;  (however always using ``gzip`` compression is safe enough as it is implemented in virtually all browsers and HTTP clients out there;)

-* regarding the "atomic" site changes, there is a small time window in which a client that has fetched an "old" version of a resource (say an HTML page), but which has not yet fetched the required resources (say the CSS or JS files), and the CDB database was swapped, it will consequently fetch the "new" version of these required resources;  however due to the low latency serving, this time window is extreemly small;  (**this is not a limitation of this HTTP server, but a limitation of the way the "web" is built;**)
+* (won't fix)  regarding the "atomic" site changes, there is a small time window in which a client that has fetched an "old" version of a resource (say an HTML page), but which has not yet fetched the required resources (say the CSS or JS files), and the CDB database was swapped, it will consequently fetch the "new" version of these required resources;  however due to the low latency serving, this time window is extreemly small;  (**this is not a limitation of this HTTP server, but a limitation of the way the "web" is built;**  always use fingerprints in your resources URL, and perhaps always include the current and previous version on each deploy;)